Early history of Switzerland: Christianization and post-Roman era

 In the late Roman period in the 3rd and 4th centuries, the Christianization of the region began.
 Legends of Christian martyrs such as Felix and Regula in Zürich probably are based on events that occurred during the persecution of Christians under Diocletian around 298.
 The story of the Theban Legion, which was martyred near Saint Maurice-en-Valais in Valais, figures into the histories of many towns in Switzerland.

 The first bishoprics were founded in the 4th and 5th centuries in Basel (documented in 346), Martigny (doc.
 381, moved to Sion in 585), Geneva (doc.
 441), and Chur (doc.
 451).
 There is evidence from the 6th century for a bishopric in Lausanne, which may have been moved from Avenches.

 With the fall of the Western Roman Empire, Germanic tribes moved in.
-Burgundians settled in the Jura, the Rhône valley and the Alps south of Lake Geneva; while in the north, Alamannic settlers crossed the Rhine in 406 and slowly assimilated the Gallo-Roman population, or made it retreat into the mountains.
+Burgundians settled in the Jura, the Rhône valley and the Alps south of Lake Geneva; while in the north, Alemannic settlers crossed the Rhine in 406 and slowly assimilated the Gallo-Roman population, or made it retreat into the mountains.
 Burgundy became a part of the Frankish kingdom in 534; two years later, the dukedom of Alemannia followed suit.

 The Burgundy kings furthered the Christianization through newly founded monasteries, e.g. at Romainmôtier or St. Maurice in the Valais in 515.
 In the Alaman part, only isolated Christian communities continued to exist; the Germanic faith including the worship of Wuodan was prevalent.
 The Irish monks Columbanus and Gallus re-introduced Christian faith in the early 7th century.
 The Bishopric of Konstanz also was founded at that time.